mkloubert/Messages.NET/README.md

 sender.CreateContact("Marcel", "Kloubert");
 ```

-Keep in mind, that it does not make sense to define other things as proprties in interface based contracts, because the `MessageDistributor` will create dynamic proxy classes by default.
+Keep in mind, that it does not make sense to define other things as properties in interface based contracts, because the `MessageDistributor` will create dynamic proxy classes by default.

 If you want to define other things like methods, e.g., you have to define a non-abstract/-static class as contract or define an own proxy class.